 25. Proof for about 90-120min or until the dough feels light when lifted.

+26. Remove the steaming tray and bring the water in the steaming pot to a boil.
 27. Put the steaming tray back on the steaming pot.
 Steam on medium low flame for 12min.

 28. Turn off the flame and rest for 3min.